 3. Someshwar temple: This is located adjacent to the Sarangampani temple.
 We skipped an exclusive visit to this temple after getting some photos from the outside of the temple.
 From there, we continued through the busy shopping lanes of the town to reach our next landmark.

-5. Ramasamy temple: A place dedicated to lord Rama; it is believed to be the only temple which houses the idols of Rama & Sita along with all his brothers inside the sanctum Sanctorum.
+5. Ramasamy temple: A place dedicated to lord Rama; it is believed to be the only temple that houses the idols of Rama & Sita along with all his brothers inside the sanctum Sanctorum.
 The entire story of Ramayana has been painted on the corridor walls of this temple.
 And hence, for someone interested in art and beyond just checking places, it would require at least a day or two to observe the murals here.

 The Ramayana painted on the corridor walls of the Ramasami temple